twol33/weekend-jquery-salary-calculator/README.md

 - [x] create table that stores input
 - [x] create montly total display
 - [x] add an action to button that inputs the information
-- [ ] add action to the delete button
+- [x] add action to the delete button
-- [ ] display the total of salary inputs
+- [ ] display the total of salary inputs as temporary montly total
 - [ ] create red background when total exceeds limit
 - [ ] style the table